karlomijaljevic/postgresql-osgi-wrapper/README.md

 # PostgreSQL JDBC OSGI wrapper

 This wrapper project was inspired by [ojdbc8-osgi](https://github.com/chenjiou/ojdbc8-osgi) from user [chenjiou](https://github.com/chenjiou).
+We used chenjiou's wrapper to create a feature for WLP.
 I had the need for a OSGI PostgreSQL JDBC driver when I was migrating my companies DB from Oracle to PostgreSQL.
-We used chenjiou's wrapper to create a feature for WLP to use an external active directory.

-Once I started migrating the DB I left that feature for last and noticed there is no equivalent wrapper for PostgreSQL.
-Until now :)
+Once I started migrating the DB I noticed there is no equivalent wrapper for PostgreSQL so I made one.

 The current driver configuration is for version *42.7.4* but to use another one simply change the version in the pom.xml file.
 The wrapper expects the driver